junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Sam jerks his head up, eyes bright with understanding, "And he also told us this time before we left, that the further back he sent us, the harder it becomes to retrieve us, that's why he said we can't stay for more than 24 hours, or we'd be lost to him."

 "Which means we are totally lost to him by now and no way home without the wings."
-Dean says grimly.
+Dean says bitterly.

 "No, Dean!"
 Sam jumps to his feet, excited.
 "I think that's exactly our solution!
 This book here also said something similar, quite many are saying the same thing actually, I just didn't realize they might be literal, thought it's more metaphorical."

-He slides a book over, "Imagine the time is like river or something, fluid, rapid turbulence flow of some kind, and each of us is like a floating leaf.
-Cas can bend the water so it becomes non-chronological, the downstream touches the upstream, that's how we land here.
+He slides the book over with some illustration of river on it, "Imagine the time is like river or something, fluid, rapid turbulence flow of some kind, and each of us is like a floating leaf.
+Cas can bend the waterway so it becomes non-chronological, the downstream touches the upstream, that's how we land here.
 And folding some part off would be to fast-forward into the future.
 But if we stay here for too long, we are like the leaves washed away by the flow by too far, that's probably why he can't find us, because he doesn't know where we are in the time flux anymore."

 Dean's brows tie into a knot.
 "So... what's our way out again?"

-"We just need to make some *noise*, making us stand out in the timeline so he can find us, sending out some temporal beacons -- assuming he's out there looking for us."
+"We just need to make some *noise*, like splashes on the surface by fish jumping out of the water, making us stand out in the timeline so he can find us, sending out some temporal beacons -- assuming he's out there looking for us."
 Sam's voice gets quieter at the last clause.

 "He's out there."
 Dean nods firmly, almost reflexively.